The critical CoHA of a quiver with potential

-in the limit.
-Here $(Y_i)_0:=f_i^{-1}(0)$. \begin{remark} The morphism (\ref{TSiso}) respects the symmetric monoidal structures on $\mathbb{Z}_{\Co}$-graded spaces (with tensor product) and complex analytic varieties equipped with a regular function (with product $(X,f)\times (Y,g):=(X\times Y,f\boxplus g)$).
-In other words, they make $(Y,f)\mapsto \Ho_c(Y,\phi_f)$ into a symmetric monoidal functor. \end{remark} \begin{remark} In order for the cohomological Hall algebra, defined in Section \ref{coha_section}, to be an algebra object in the category of monodromic mixed Hodge structures, one needs to upgrade (\ref{TSiso}) to an isomorphism in $\MMHS$.
+\end{remark} \begin{remark} The morphism (\ref{TSiso}) respects the symmetric monoidal structures on $\mathbb{Z}_{\Co}$-graded spaces (with tensor product) and complex analytic varieties equipped with a regular function (with product $(X,f)\times (Y,g):=(X\times Y,f\boxplus g)$).
+In other words, they make $(Y,f)\mapsto \Ho_c(Y,\varphi_f)$ into a symmetric monoidal functor.
+The symmetric structure, in particular, becomes important when considering the version of the integrality conjecture and its proof found in \cite[Sec.3.2]{DaMe15b}. \end{remark} \begin{remark} In order for the cohomological Hall algebra, defined in Section \ref{coha_section}, to be an algebra object in the category of monodromic mixed Hodge structures, one needs to upgrade (\ref{TSiso}) to an isomorphism in $\MMHS$.
 An easy calculation, setting $Y_1=Y_2=\mathbb{A}^1$, $G_1=G_2=\{\id\}$ and $f_1=f_2=x^2$, shows that (\ref{TSiso}) is in fact not an isomorphism for the usual category of mixed Hodge structures, with its usual tensor product, so it is indeed necessary to work in $\MMHS$ and not $\MHS$.
-By unpublished work of Saito, using the comparison result of Sch\"urmann found in the Appendix of \cite{Br12}, (\ref{TSiso}) is an isomorphism in $\MMHS$. \end{remark} Working with unpublished results is not ideal; there are three solutions to this situation. \begin{enumerate} \item One can go ahead and consider the CoHA as an algebra object in the category of monodromic mixed Hodge structures. \item One can forget the Hodge structure on both sides of (\ref{TSiso}) and consider it as an isomorphism in $\Dbc{\pt}$. \item One can assume that both sides of (\ref{TSiso}) come from genuine Hodge structures, in the sense that they lie in the image of the map (\ref{MMHSinc}).
-This is indeed a safe assumption in a wide range of cases, most notably those coming from `dimensional reduction' -- see Appendix A. If the functions $f_1$ and $f_2$ satisfy the assumptions of Theorem \ref{dim_red_prop}, then the Thom--Sebastiani isomorphism (at the level of mixed Hodge structures) is a direct consequence of the Kunneth isomorphism (see Proposition \ref{TScomm}).
-These cases include, for example, the noncommutative conifold, and enough examples to reprove the Kac positivity conjecture, see \cite{Chicago3}, and analyse Hodge structures on twisted and untwisted character varieties using CoHAs (see Section \ref{charSec}). \end{enumerate}
+By unpublished work of Saito, see also the comparison result of Sch\"urmann found in the Appendix of \cite{Br12}, (\ref{TSiso}) is indeed an isomorphism in $\MMHS$. \end{remark} Working with unpublished results is not ideal; there are three solutions to this situation. \begin{enumerate} \item One can go ahead and consider the CoHA as an algebra object in the category of monodromic mixed Hodge structures. \item One can forget the Hodge structure on both sides of (\ref{TSiso}) and consider it as an isomorphism in $\Dbc{\pt}$. \item One can assume that both sides of (\ref{TSiso}) come from genuine Hodge structures, in the sense that they lie in the image of the map (\ref{MMHSinc}).
+This is indeed a safe assumption in a wide range of cases, most notably those coming from ``dimensional reduction'' --- see Appendix A. If the functions $f_1$ and $f_2$ satisfy the assumptions of Theorem \ref{dim_red_prop}, then the Thom--Sebastiani isomorphism (at the level of mixed Hodge structures) is a direct consequence of the Kunneth isomorphism (see Proposition \ref{TScomm}).
+These cases include, for example, the noncommutative conifold, and enough examples to reprove the Kac positivity conjecture (see \cite{Chicago3}) and analyse Hodge structures on twisted and untwisted character varieties using CoHAs (see Section \ref{charSec}). \end{enumerate}